Putnam exam

 When and where is the exam?

-The Putnam competition is held annually on the first Saturday of December.
-The 2024 Putnam exam will be held on Saturday, December 7, from 9am-12pm and from 2pm-5pm in the room Math 170 in the Mathematics department.
+The 2025 Putnam exam will be held on Saturday, December 6, from 8:30am-11:30am and from 1:30pm-4:30pm in the room Math 170 in the Mathematics department.
 Free lunch will be provided during the 2 hour break to all students taking the exam.

 Who can register for this exam?